 One misconception business owners often have about fleet wraps is that they need to have a large company or operate a fleet with hundreds of vehicles to take advantage of the method.
 In reality, any size business can benefit from a vehicle wrap, and there are various sizes and types of wraps available to accommodate different needs.
 Some of the vehicle wraps available include:

-- Full wrap: As you might guess, a full wrap covers the entire vehicle, whether it’s an SUV or 18-wheel tractor trailer.
+- Full wrap: A full wrap covers the entire vehicle, whether it’s an SUV or 18-wheel tractor-trailer.
 Full wraps tend to be the most eye-catching and attention-grabbing.

 - Partial wrap: A partial wrap covers a portion of a vehicle and usually costs less than a full wrap.
 The drawback is that the partial wrap might not be as visually noticeable or might not be visible from all sides.